iterative/dvc.org/static/docs/commands-reference/repro.md

 ## Examples: Downstream

 The `--downstream` option allows us to only reproduce results from commands after a specific stage in a pipeline.
-To demonstrate how it works, lets make a change in `text.txt` (the input of our first stage, defined in the previous example):
+To demonstrate how it works, let's make a change in `text.txt` (the input of our first stage, defined in the previous example):